Illinois uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 For adults who purchase their own stand-alone or family dental coverage through the exchange, premiums range from $26 to $95 per month.

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Illinois over a two-year period (2020-2021) was $51.68.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Illinois in 2022 was $55.71.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.